What is a resume?

 However, things do change, and now resumes, and job applications are stored in employers databases.

-As mentioned previously, managers can spend as little as six seconds scanning a resume, so if you aren’t a good fit, then it will either be discarded or filed away with the rest which is on file.
+As mentioned previously, managers can spend as little as 30 seconds scanning a resume, so if you aren’t a good fit, then it will either be discarded or stored away with the rest, which is on file.

 Customisation Pays Off

-Depending on the position, and when done correctly, customizing your resume for an application can reap the rewards.
+Depending on the position, and when done correctly, customising your resume for an application can reap the rewards.
 It will also do two things for you:

 - Your resume will pass an ATS keyword test.
 When your resume has been tailored for a position, many of your keywords could change to fit the position.